The People’s Emergency Briefing

 The People’s Emergency Briefing in Chipping Norton

-(Linda Aspey is leading the Climate Psychology Alliance’s partnership with the NEB to provide free guidance, training and support for screening hosts and facilitators to plan and hold events and discussions to help audiences to absorb difficult information and come together to call on the government and to locally prepare and build a stronger more resilient community.)
+Linda Aspey is Psychology Advisor to the NEB and also leading the Climate Psychology Alliance’s partnership to provide free guidance, training and support for screening hosts and facilitators to plan and hold events and discussions.
+The aim is to help audiences to absorb difficult information and come together to call on the government and to locally prepare and build a stronger more resilient community.